 - Work across a range of mobile devices employees are using.

-By replacing brand colors and logo in these templates with your own branding, you'll start to see how these can work for your organization.
+By replacing brand colors and logo in these templates with your own branding, you'll see how easily these can work for your organization.

 Purpose: Newsletters are the roundup of news and inner happenings at your organization.
 Generally, this information is not immediate news that employees must act on right away.
-This email template is meant to inform, entertain, recap and are sent on a regular basis (weekly, monthly).
+This email template is meant to inform, entertain, and recap.

 Types of emails this template is good for: Company-wide news, news from specific departments, employee stories, event recaps, awards and contests, interviews, articles, etc.

-Why we’re excited about it: Depending on how employees access your stories, you can include as much or as little of the actual written content in this design -- the feature image and story grab attention and the organized blocks keep eyes moving down the page.
+Why we’re excited about it: Depending on how employees access your stories, you can include as much or as little of the actual written content in this design as you want.
+The feature image and story grab attention and the organized blocks keep eyes moving down the page.

 Key elements: Feature image, main story, image and call to action for each article.

 Alerts are one-off messages sent to communicate a single piece of pertinent information quickly.
-Because these messages are of high importance they need to be as clear and easy to digest as possible.
+Because these messages are of high importance they need to be as clear and easy to digest.
 This heavily relies on a clean template, with little to distract the reader from the central message of the email.
-Use this template to create specific branded messages for departmental updates from IT and HR.
+You can use this template to create specific branded messages for departmental updates from IT and HR.

 Purpose: This email communicates important information in the clearest way possible.